To use the web terminal on your clusters, an account admin can configure the web terminal as follows:

 If the account administrator chooses not to enforce the web terminal feature, workspace administrators can choose to enable or disable the web terminal on a per-workspace basis as follows:

-After you change the setting in either the account console or admin console, you may need to wait a few minutes for the configuration value to tke effect.
-If you changed the setting in the admin console, you also need to refresh your page for changes to take effect in your local session.
+After you change the setting in either the account console or admin settings, you may need to wait a few minutes for the configuration value to tke effect.
+If you changed the setting in the admin settings, you also need to refresh your page for changes to take effect in your local session.

-If the account administrator has enforced the web terminal setting on all workspaces, changes in the workspace admin console will have no effect.
+If the account administrator has enforced the web terminal setting on all workspaces, changes in the workspace admin settings page will have no effect.

 To prevent users from accessing a cluster using the web terminal: